 Clarified requirement on non-visibility of synchronization between devices.
 Added a requirement to be able to delete a mDL when the device is of- fline.
 Added a description of "functional data elements".
 Clarified that provisioning follows the identification of the applicant's record in the Issuing Authority data repository.
-Updated requirements for identifying an mDL holder before provisioning for purposes of post-matched transactions.
-Specifically, confirming "something the mDL holder is" (i.e. a biometric) is now always required.
-Clarified that NIST SP 800-63A, section 5.3.2, applies as a recommendation in respect of "something the mDL holder knows".
+Updated requirements for identifying an mDL holder before provi- sioning for purposes of post-matched transactions.
+Specifically, con- firming "something the mDL holder is" (i.e. a biometric) is now al- ways required.
+Clarified that NIST SP 800-63A, section 5.3.2, applies as a recommen- dation in respect of "something the mDL holder knows".
 Added Section 10.5.
-1.3 2024/09/03 AAMVA Editorial updates throughout.
+1.3 2024/00/02 A A \$ 43.7 A 1.3 2024/09/03 AAMVA Editorial updates throughout.
 In the Terms and definitions, added "EDL" Added footnotes 1 and 2.
 Data element changes: Updated the description of resident_address.
 Made the issuing_jurisdiction a mandatory field.
-Phasing out the use of race_ethnicity.
-Clarified that the EDL indicator is applicable only to US Issuing Authorities.
-Added domestic elements allowing given names to optionally be split into first and middle names.
-Note 4 added to ISO/IEC 18013-5 Table 5.
-Added a new version of the resident_county element, and depre- cated the previous version, to support a new publication of the associated FIPS codes.
-Added an element for CDL non-domiciled credentials.
+Phasing out the use of race_ethnicity. • Clarified that the EDL indicator is applicable only to US Issuing Authorities. • Added domestic elements allowing given names to optionally be split into first and middle names. • Note 4 added to ISO/IEC 18013-5 Table 5. • Added a new version of the resident_county element, and depre- cated the previous version, to support a new publication of the associated FIPS codes. • Added an element for CDL non-domiciled credentials.
 Added examples of how permits can be rendered.
-Clarified versioning concepts Allow mDL data to be shared via ISO/IEC 18013-7 interface, an overthe-Internet protocol, as well as between apps.
+Clarified versioning concepts Allow mDL data to be shared via ISO/IEC 18013-7 interface, an over- the-Internet protocol, as well as between apps.
 Added examples of simple points of information to convey to mDL holders.
 Updated the MVP DTS status description, and added a requirement for Issuing Authorities with multiple solutions.
 Added notes on remote provisioning by a provider.
 Added a section on provisioning reason codes.
 Added Appendices C, D and E. 1.4 2024/11/13 AAMVA Added footnotes 6 and 15.
-Added Appendix F. Updated Appendix C to reflect the published status of ISO/IEC 18013-5, and to reference Appendix F.
+Added Appendix F. Updated Appendix C to reflect the published sta- tus of ISO/IEC 18013-5, and to reference Appendix F. 1.5 2025-04-17 AAMVA Changed the server retrieval method from being optional to being prohibited.
+Editorial updates throughout.
+Data element changes: • Deprecated EDL_credential, and replaced with EDL_creden- tial.v2.